geshang777/pix2cap/README.md

 ---

+We also open-source the weights fine-tuned using Pix2Cap-COCO, you can download them from [here](https://huggingface.co/geshang/GPT4RoI-P2C-7B/tree/main) and run the [gradio demo](./third_party/gpt4roi/README.md#Gradio) provided by GPT4RoI.
 For further details, refer to the provided setup guides for each part.

 ## Citation